LukastheKing/SalesSystem/README.md

 # SalesSystem
-A simple sales system for a store
+A simple sales system for a store my parents run...